 Barangaroo Reserve

-Barangaroo Reserve is the newest wedding photography location in Sydney.
+Barangaroo Reserve is a newer wedding photography location in Sydney.
 It is a waterfront venue with stunning views of the city and the Harbour Bridge as the backdrop.
 Barangaroo Reserve was transformed from one of Sydney’s original industrial harbours, giving it some character and rich history as well.

 Things we like: